AVS UX Setup and Authentication

 This approach packages the Alexa Setup screens into a mobile app experience (iOS/Android) created by the developer.
 Amazon provides access to Login with Amazon as webviews, and the developers build the Introductory and Education screens according to Amazon's guidelines.

-Authenticate from an Alexa Built-in Device
+Authenticate from an On-Device Webview

 This approach displays the Alexa Setup screens on the device.
 Login with Amazon is still provided as webviews that the device will need to render.
 This is only available for touch screen-driven experiences, and also requires a local browser in order to allow new customers to create an Amazon account.